 Eligibility and selection process

-This program is open to participants classified as juniors or seniors at the beginning of the program.
-Applicants must submit an application, resume, statement of purpose, and two letters of recommendation.
+This program is open to participants classified as juniors or seniors at the beginning of the program and is open to all majors.
+Applicants must submit an application, resume, statement of purpose, and a list of three references with contact info.
 All applicants are interviewed by the Program Director.